 - Newer cars feature a public restroom across from the shower.

-- In dorm baggage cars on trains like the Cardinal, the restrooms are at the center of the car, with the shower across from it.
+- In dorm baggage cars on trains like the Cardinal, the restrooms are at the center of the car, with the shower across from them.

 Accessibility: Safety handles help you access the upper berth or bunk by providing support while you use the steps.